Stephen321/SpaceFighter-XNA/README.md

 #### Created with:
-A game created in C# XNA using Visual Studio 2010 Express Edition.
+A game created in C# XNA using Visual Studio 2010 Express Edition in my first year of college (2013/2014).

 #### Description:
 This is a game set in space where you are a lone fighter against a variant